 Overall condition of the stress is lower compared to previous analysis cycle.
-Also most parts of Gujarat seems to have watch to stress as compared to week ending on 12th of August.
+Also most parts of Gujarat seems to have stress to watch as compared to week ending on 20th of August.
 But in southern districts it can be observed that there is a reduction in intensity of stress condition in current assessment.